 Cathie has been a Professor of Biomedical Engineering at a large private research university since 2003.
 Her lab works on making molecular diagnostics more accessible.
 Other research interests include wearable continuous physiological monitoring and women’s health.
 Before becoming a faculty member, she worked at a biotechnology startup in the SF Bay area on microfluidic devices for high throughput drug screening.
-She continues to work on her popular science book about the intersection of medical technology and women’s health.
+She continues to work on a popular science book about the intersection of medical technology and women’s health.

 Elizabeth is a recent graduate of the BU College of Engineering, and she plans to attend medical school in the next few years.
 She is currently working on a study for brain tumor immunotherapy, and she hopes to leverage her engineering skillset to contribute to future computational and clinical research projects.